Asbestos Laboratory Testing & Training | Consultancy & Survey Specialists

 New Zealand wide

-Wellington based Fibresafe NZ 's certified laboratory offers expert independent asbestos testing for samples taken across New Zealand
+Fibresafe NZ 's certified laboratory offers expert independent asbestos testing for samples taken nationwide

 Asbestos bulk & air sampling and analysis for commercial and residential buildings